 The initial assessment of lower urinary tract symptoms should include a dipstick test to rule out a urinary tract infection (UTI) and a bladder scan to assess post micturition residual volume.

-Bladder diaries (which should ideally be completed for three days) is a helpful diagnostic tool for the initial assessment as they provide information on fluid intake, number of voids, voided volumes and episodes of incontinence.
+Bladder diaries (which should ideally be completed for three days) are a helpful diagnostic tool for the initial assessment as they provide information on fluid intake, number of voids, voided volumes and episodes of incontinence.

 Other urological or gynaecological causes for lower urinary tract symptoms such as prostate enlargement should be appropriately ruled out.